-when a marital or de facto relationship ends, sometimes one partner faces a serious economic disadvantage. a former husband or wife who stayed home to raise children made it possible for the other spouse to work, to earn promotions, and to establish a career.
+When a marital or de facto relationship ends, sometimes one partner faces a serious economic disadvantage.
+A spouse or a partner who stayed home to raise children made it possible for the other spouse to work, earn promotions, and establish a career.

 The parent who stayed at home sacrificed those same opportunities in order to act as a homemaker or childcare provider.

-Also known as alimony or spouse support, maintenance is financial support that one member of a dissolved relationship provides to the other.
-It can be paid as a lump sum or as periodic payments that continue for a fixed period of time or until the person receiving the payments dies or remarries.
+Also known as alimony or spousal support, maintenance is the financial support that one member of a dissolved relationship provides to the other.
+It can be paid as a lump sum or as periodic payments that continue for a fixed period or until the person receiving the payments dies or remarries.
 It can also be a factor that the court considers in a property settlement by awarding a former spouse a larger share of property in lieu of ordering maintenance payments.

 Unmarried couples who separate after a relationship breaks down may be eligible to seek an award of maintenance.
 The law applies to couples whether they are in a same-sex or opposite-sex relationship and to partners in a relationship who are married to someone else.

 In most places, the Family Law Courts can order one ex-partner to support the other if they lived together on a “genuine domestic basis” (as if they were married) for at least two years.
 Family Law Courts have that power in New South Wales, Victoria, Queensland, Tasmania, the Australian Capital Territory, the Northern Territory, Norfolk Island, Christmas Island, the Cocos (Keeling) Islands, and South Australia.
 The Family Court of Western Australia has a similar authority.